Ajla115/Ajla115/README.md

 # 🦋 Ajla115

-**`Digital Enthusiast (Programming/Marketing)`**
+**`Software Engineer`**

 ### About Me

 👋 Hi there!
-I'm a graduate IT student with a passion for web programming, cybersecurity, digital marketing, and content creation.
+I'm a graduate IT student with a passion for web programming, cybersecurity, and digital marketing.

+---

 ### What I Do